9 Best Whole House Water Filters for Well Water in 2024 – Reviews & Top Picks

 The small, portable 3M Aqua-Pure AP903 has two stages of filtration: a particulate filter, which rids the water of large particles, including sand and rust, and a carbon filter which reduces chlorine and minimizes the taste and smell of your water.
 Although the 3M Aqua-Pure is suitable for city water and well water and has an impressive 20 gallons per minute flow rate, it struggles to purify all but the clearest of well water and is better for city water.

 However, it is a portable design and, as a result, is easy to fix.
 3M states that a filter will last 12 months or 100,000 gallons of water, and the unit includes a magnetic display timer to remind owners when it is time to change the unit.
 The 3M filter also works with three different filter types, with a universal fixing, and you can choose the filtration system for you.

 9. EcoPure EPWO4 Whole Water Filter

-We have our fair share of complaints about this particular filter.
-First off, it was nothing close to a cinch to put together.
+We have our fair share of complaints about this filter.
+First, it’s incredibly difficult to install.
 Secondly, we had trouble finding appropriately sized O-rings to tighten the seal.
 And lastly, we experienced leaks after just a few weeks.
-All in all, the quality is much lower than other units on our list.
+Overall, the quality is much lower than other units on our list.
 Buyer beware.

-Overall, we found the iSpring WGB32BM to be the best system, offering three-stage filtration, a competitive price range, and few issues with installation or use.
-If you’re on a tight budget, the Aquaboon filtration housing system, which works with just about any 20-inch filter cartridge, provides a host of benefits at a really good price.
+Overall, we found the iSpring WGB32BM to be the best system, with a three-stage filtration, a competitive price range, and few issues with installation or use.
+If you’re on a tight budget, the Aquaboon filtration housing system, which works with just about any 20-inch filter cartridge, provides many benefits at a really good price.